AntonioIDeTIC/AFAS-YOLOv8/README.md

 # AFAS-YOLOv8
  <p align="justify">
 This is the official repository of "Addressing false alarms from high-voltage structures in subpixel fire detection" (recently submitted).
 In this repository, you can find all the resources necessary to replicate our work.
+Please, take into account that you need to train a pretrained YOLOv8 model to test this code.
 </p>

 <p align="justify">